 There are certain core costs and fees involved in registering a Plan Vivo project with the Plan Vivo Foundation.
 The Plan Vivo Foundation is a registered charity and fees are designed to cover costs only.
-Up-to-date registration costs including validation estimates can be downloaded here, and are shown in the table below.
+Registration costs including validation estimates are shown in the table below:

 |Project Idea Note (PIN) review||Desk review by the Plan Vivo Foundation||$750 (fixed)|

 |Project Design Document review (including one Technical Specification)||Desk review by the Plan Vivo Foundation||$1,000 (fixed)|

 |Validation||Visit to project site by expert review to assess capacity of project coordinator and check implementation of systems||$5,000 – $10,000 estimate (depending on the rate of the expert reviewer. $5,000 represents a lower estimate for a small project i.e. <100ha using an expert reviewer.
 Using an accredited organisation for validation will push up costs to at least $9,000)|

 |Technical specification review (separate from PDD)||Peer review by Technical Advisory Group and wider experts||$400 per tech spec (fixed).
 Assume e.g. 4 tech specs = $1,600 total|

 |Review of validation report and project registration||Desk review and finalisation of project registration by Plan Vivo Foundation||$500 (fixed)|